 While implementation of the model went expediently for the other identified functions, it was quickly realized that review and refinement of the role of the RSE was needed.
 It was decided to hire a Transitional RFC Editor (TRSE) whose mission it was to gain ‘on-the-ground’ experience and provide recommendations to improve clarity about the role, authority, and responsibility of the RFC Series Editor.

 Glenn Kowack took responsibility for the series in his role of Transitional RFC Series Editor during the March 2010 – February 2011 period.
 Reports and recommendations created during that time can be found here.

 With the experience provided by the TRSE, a more detailed model began to take form in 2011.
 Olaf Kolkman filled in as Acting RSE after the term for the TRSE concluded and continued to help clarify the role of the RSE in the RFC Editor process.
 At the end of 2011, a permanent RSE, Heather Flanagan, was hired based on the criteria defined in RFC 6635; she was the RFC Series Editor through 2019.
 At the beginning of 2020, John Levine was hired as the Temporary RFC Series Project Manager.

 Oversight and Advice

-The model calls for the formation of an RFC Series Oversight Committee (RSOC; see section 4 of RFC Editor model version 2).
+The model calls for the formation of an RFC Series Oversight Committee (RSOC; see Section 4 of RFC 6635).
 For the list of individuals on RSOC and the minutes of its meetings, please see the IAB RSOC page

 Contact the RSE at email@example.com